 Please provide the name and purpose of each unit.

-Please note which, if any, of these units was created any units as an alternative to units previously used as restrictive housing.
+Please note which, if any, of these units was created as an alternative to units previously used as restrictive housing.

 If your facility operates housing units for incarcerated individuals who are considered to be unable to be housed safely in General Population, but who are not subject to a term of disciplinary detention, please identify the units by name and purpose.
-For each of these units please provide the following: minimum daily out of cell recreation time, out of cell program hours per week.
+For each of these units please provide the following: number of beds, current number of incarcerated individuals, minimum daily out of cell recreation time, out of cell program hours per week.
 (Please include protective custody units, if any.)

 For each of the housing units listed in your answer to Question 12, please state whether some privileges may be limited for some or all of the persons housed on those units, as compared to the privileges afforded to the General Population.
 Please indicate which privileges may be limited for a given individual on a particular unit, identifying the unit.
 Please select all that may apply.